 The bottom line is that FLAC is great and we can't wait for the day when our 24-bit Beatles FLACs sail seamlessly into our Bandcamp Limited Edition iPods, but we're not there yet.
 Software support for FLAC is still iffy, especially for the newer high quality formats.

 No problem: just click on the link in your receipt email, choose the format you really did want by clicking the link next to "format", and after making your selection click Download.

 If you're using Windows, start by looking in your My Downloads and My Music folders.
 If your download isn't there, please try your download again (if it was a paid download, you'll find a link to retry it in the receipt that we emailed you).
 However, when you click download this time: 1) click Save (not Open) in the dialog that appears, and 2) in the subsequent dialog, choose a location for the file, but remember to note which folder you're saving to.

 We've definitely sent the email.
-Unfortunately, many things can happen once it leaves our servers, so if you haven't received it yet and it's not in your spam folder, we suggest trying again.
-If that still doesn't get it, try entering a different email address.
+Unfortunately, many things can happen once it leaves our servers, so if you haven't received it yet and it's not in your spam folder, we suggest waiting a few hours, and if it still hasn't arrived, trying again.
+If that doesn't do the trick, try entering a different email address.